HumanCellAtlas/ingest-file-archiver/README.md

 ## Running

-This component is configured to listen to serialized JSON messages from a RabbitMQ queue with the following format.
+This component is configured to listen to serialized JSON messages from an AMQP queue with the following format.
 Each message should have a `submission` and `s3Url` key.
 ```javascript
 {